FI Connect intranet solution helps bank better manage information

 - Eliminating document storage issues

 RSM started with a discovery project involving departments across the parent company and both charter banks.
 “The discovery process was very thorough, but also very efficient,” says Burch.
-“That’s important because we still had our daily jobs to do.
-Because Marla and her team really understood the banking environment, including our regulatory issues, they were able to work with us effectively to define our needs.”
+“That’s important, because we still had our daily jobs to do.
+Because the RSM team really understood the banking environment, including our regulatory issues, they were able to work with us effectively to define our needs.”

 After defining NFC’s goals, RSM developed a detailed implementation plan and moved ahead.
 One key was involving personnel across the organization so that key players all understood and bought into the new system.
 “RSM’s training was interactive and effective,” says Burch.
 “They involved our people at every stage so they could really take ownership of the system.”
 Building that ownership helped take pressure off NFC’s IT department, which had significant responsibility for the old intranet.